jariperttunen/VC_Conversion/CVS2GIT/README.md

 + Create new repository (e.g. *lignum-core*) in GitHub

 Following the example still in lignum-core directory
++ Check the name of the remote original repository and rename it
+  + git remote -v
   + git remote rename origin origincvs

+Add GitHub repository as remote with name origin
 + git remote add origin https://github.com/<githubuser\>/lignum-core.git

-+ Check the remote repositories and current branch
+Check the remote repositories and current branch, push the current branch to GitHub
   + git remote -v
   + git branch
   + git push -u origin master

 GitHub should show your project.